French corvette Vésuve (1795): Career

-At the action of 30 May 1798 Vésuve and the French frigate Confiante battled the frigate HMS Hydra, the bomb vessel HMS Vesuvius, and the cutter HMS Trial.
+At the action of 30 May 1798 Vésuve and the French corvette Confiante battled the frigate HMS Hydra, the bomb vessel HMS Vesuvius, and the cutter HMS Trial.
 Confiante and Vésuve ran aground.
 The British were able to destroy Confiante but they were unable to reach Vésuve, which the French later refloated.

 Vésuve served at Le Havre under lieutenant de vaisseau Rousseau between 15 nivôse and 23 prairial An XI (5 January to 12 June 1801).
 Between November 1801 and February 1802 she was at Le Havre being fitted as a flûte of 20 guns.

 In February 1807 she was refitted as a 20-gun corvette.

 By 1 February 1812, she served at Cherbourg under lieutenant de vaisseau Le Chosel.
 On 17 March, she crossed from Le Havre to Cherbourg.
 From 1 September to 6 October 1813, she served under lieutenant de vaisseau Valette in Cherbourg.

 In 1814, after the Bourbon Restoration, Vésuve was sent with the 74-gun Lys and the frigate Érigone to retake possession of Martinique.
 Vésuve was commanded by lieutenant de vaisseau Burgues de Missiessy, who was promoted to captaine de frégate during the cruise.
 The squadron arrived at Fort Royal on 5 October 1814.
 Vésuve departed Fort-de-France on 7 April 1815 and arrived at Rochefort on 8 August.